rayanelleuch/coloropt/README.md

 - Supports constraints like fixed/prior colors
 - Works in both 2D (for visual experimentation) and 3D color spaces
 - Offers evaluation metrics and visualization tools
+- Plans to add optimization and evaluation based on LAB color space using perceptual color difference metrics (CIEDE2000, CIE 1976, and other color comparison metrics)

 ## Optimization Methods